 Central Asia is a region begging to be explored.
-From the ancient Silk Road cities of Uzbekistan, snow-capped peaks that beg to be explored in Kyrgyzstan and Tajikistan, the white marble and fiery oddities of Turkmenistan, the rugged landscapes of Kazakhstan’s steppe and onto long misunderstood Afghanistan, Central Asia offers a wealth of adventures for travelers looking to experience something a little different.
+From the ancient Silk Road cities of Uzbekistan, snow-capped peaks that beg to be explored in Kyrgyzstan and Tajikistan, the white marble and fiery oddities of Turkmenistan, the rugged landscapes of Kazakhstan’s steppe, and onto long misunderstood Afghanistan, Central Asia offers a wealth of adventures for travelers looking to experience something a little different.

 Central Asia has really taken strides as a whole to open up to tourism in the last few years, aside from Afghanistan and Turkmenistan for obvious reasons.
-Visa schemes are loosening, letter of invitation documents are fading away and though corruption is still very present, it has gotten leaps and bounds better than in the past.
-In general, the post-Soviet Central Asian nations of Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan are quite safe, despite most who haven’t stepped in the region would assume.
+Visa schemes are loosening, letters of invitation documents are fading away and though corruption is still very present, it has gotten leaps and bounds better than in the past.
+In general, the post-Soviet Central Asian nations of Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan are quite safe, despite what most who haven’t stepped in the region would assume.

 Best Time To Visit Central Asia